drfailov/LaserGraver/README.md

 Material settings is very individual and optimal way to get best results is a lot of practice.
 - If you don't know which burn time is best for you, you can use burn test block on left panel.
 It will burn short line (about 5mm) with selected settings and you can check if it's normal settings for your material.
+- When objects are positioned, you can render your project.
+While rendering software will prepare instructions for engraving.
+- If everything fine, press Engrave.
+System will initialize motors (if needed) and start engraving.
+Don't look at working laser while engraving, use safety glasses!

 --------------